gvwilson/tidynomicon/_en/tidyverse.md

 ## [1] NA
 ```

-It seems that the void is always there, waiting for us…
+It seems that the void is always there, waiting for us...
 Let's fix this in R first: